ABJ4403/Payback2_CHEATus/README.md

 # Payback2 CHEATus, created by ABJ4403.
 [🇮🇩️ README Bahasa Indonesia](https://github.com/ABJ4403/Payback2_CHEATus/blob/main/README_id.md)

+# Features:
+- Pistol/Shotgun Custom Knockback Value
+- Weapon Ammo Modifier
+- Wall Hack
+- And more that i didnt mention here (because some of them wont work).

+If you still confused about these stuff, go to [wiki](https://github.com/ABJ4403/Payback2_CHEATus/wiki) section

 This cheat is Open-source on GitHub (unlike any other cheats some cheater bastards not showing at all! they make it beyond proprietary)

 [Report issues here](https://github.com/ABJ4403/Payback2_CHEATus)